Section 3: Human Genetic Disorders

 Many times, if a family has a genetic disorder, they may turn to a genetic counselor for advice.
 One tool that genetic counselors use to help is a karyotype, which is a picture of all the chromosomes in a person’s cell.
 To make a karyotype, chromosomes are viewed under a microscope and then counted and photographed.
 A human karyotype shows twenty-three pairs of chromosomes; the first twenty-two pairs are autosomes, while the twenty-third pair determines the sex of an individual.
 The karyotype would help the genetic counselor detect chromosomal disorders or whether a person has the correct number of chromosomes in his or her cells.

-There are several genetic disorders that are caused by an abnormal number of chromosomes.
-Down syndrome, or Trisomy 21, is when there is an extra copy of chromosome twenty-one.
+An abnormal number of chromosomes causes several genetic disorders.
+For example, Down Syndrome, or Trisomy 21, is when there is an extra copy of chromosome twenty-one.
 Trisomy is the medical term used for an extra copy of a chromosome.
 Edwards Syndrome, or Trisomy 18, is when the individual has three copies of chromosome number 18.
 Turner’s Syndrome occurs only in females when there is a missing or incomplete sex chromosome and only a single X present.